-Individual observed and change from baseline values at scheduled time points will be summarized by treatment and listed for each subject.
-In addition, the nature of reversal of anticoagulation (no effect, partial reversal, complete or complete and sustained) based on the definition of reversal of anticoagulation below using WBCT will be summarized by treatment and listed for each subject.
+Individual observed and baseline-adjusted values at scheduled time points and PD parameters will be listed and summarized by treatment.
+In addition, the nature of reversal of anticoagulation (no effect, partial reversal, complete or complete and sustained) based on the definition of reversal of anticoagulation below using WBCT will be listed for each subject and summarized.